billspat/fisibase-sqlite/readme.md

 Now the code is updated and you have the latest MDB file, Run the buildqslite.sh script, specifying the path to the name of the mdb file (db/accessfisi_be.mdb) and the name of the resulting sqlitefile like this (in the terminal)

-     ./buildsqlite.sh <path/to/mdbfile> <sqlitefile>
+     ./buildsqlite.sh <path/to/acccessfile.mdb> <path/to/sqlitefile.sqlite>

-for example
+for example, to use an access file in the db folder of this project, use this command

-     buildsqlite.sh db/accessfisi_be_current.mdb fisibase.sqlite
+     ./buildsqlite.sh db/accessfisi_be_current.mdb db/fisibase.sqlite

-* Using the SQLite File*
+Using the SQLite File
+===

 there are dozens of ways to open and view a sqlite file from many programming languages (R, Python, Excel, OpenOffice, etc).
 The sure-fired way for rudimentary exploration is to use the sqlite3 program that comes with Mac (and linux).
 Start terminal and type